tanthinhdt/vietnamese-license-plate-recognition/README.md

 * Extract characters from detected license plate(s).

 ## How to inference
-You can run the Python file with the following code
+First of all, make sure that you have installed all requirements.
+Then, to inference, you can run the Python file with the following code

 ```
 python detect.py \